• Skip to main content

 The two countries share a 2,000-mile-long border, and most major airports offer direct flights to American air travel hubs.
 This allows you to explore the country and get a feel for the country before making any big decisions.

-Americans are generally welcomed in Mexico.
-The Mexican Immigration Department is used for U.S. citizen applications and American documentation.
 However, we still advise using a quality Mexican Immigration lawyer to ensure you choose the correct residency option and successfully apply.

 Rent vs. Buy – Mexican Property options

 When you move to Mexico, we always suggest renting a property before you choose a place to live.
 Mexico is huge, and the climate, economy, and residents vary by region and by city.
 You’ll get to experience your chosen destination and decide if you enjoy the community.
-You can check out the real cost of living of your chosen part of the country.
+You can check out the actual cost of living in your chosen part of the country.
 Check out our Living in Mexico guide for the best places to rent or buy property in Mexico.

 You may be asked to pay the rent in cash, don’t worry, as this is not uncommon.
 Do insist on a receipt of payment, so there is no argument!